bigjosh/De-Harak-Clock-Controller/README.md

 1. Keep the clock synced to the correct time and adjust for DST
 2. Provide the web-based demo control page using a Dataplicity wormhole.
 The page is served by a local Apache running on the pi.
 3. Allow remote SSH connections via both Dataplicity and R3motiT.

-## Controller

-The controller is a Raspberri Pi computer running Raspberian Linux and the software in this repo.

-The controller also connected to the switches and also has a Wifi connection to the internet via the Timer Warner Access point in the lobby.
-This internet connect is used to keep the local time accurate via NTP, and also provides remote access.

 # Troubleshooting